aish2212/Epai_aish2212_Session5/README.md

 	  - km/hr to yrd/s
 	  - km/hr to yrd/m
 	  - km/hr to yrd/day
-	  - km/hr to yrd/hr is proper or not.
+	  - km/hr to yrd/hr are proper or not.